List of RWBY episodes: (2016–17)

 Volume 4 was announced by Gray Haddock on April 1, 2016, with the premiere set for Fall 2016.
-Before the season officially began, the "Volume 4 Character Short" was screened at RTX 2016 and was later released online on October 3, 2016, the first "trailer" since Volume 1 to include a unique part of the story.
-Chapter 1 premiered on October 22, 2016 for Rooster Teeth "First members" (formerly "sponsors"), 24 hours later for members of the Rooster Teeth website, and one week later for the general public on YouTube.
+Before the volume began, the "Volume 4 Character Short" was screened at RTX 2016 and was later released online on October 3, 2016, the first "trailer" since Volume 1 to include a unique part of the story.
+Chapter 1 premiered on October 22, 2016, for Rooster Teeth "First members" (formerly "sponsors"), 24 hours later for members of the Rooster Teeth website, and one week later for the general public on YouTube.
 Weekly release day and time were the same as for Volume 3.
 This release schedule was continued throughout the Volume, which concluded on February 4, 2017.

 Volume 4 picks up about six to eight months after the Fall of Beacon in Volume 3's finale and is the first series produced on Autodesk Maya after transitioning from Poser.

 (2017–18)

 The fifth Volume premiered on October 14, 2017, a date which was first announced at the RTX Austin 2017 event.
-The episodes were released to Rooster Teeth FIRST members Saturdays at 10am CT, then to Rooster Teeth registered members the following Tuesday, and to the general public the following Saturday.
+The episodes were released to Rooster Teeth FIRST members Saturdays at 10 am CT, then to Rooster Teeth registered members the following Tuesday, and to the general public the following Saturday.

 On July 17, 2017, Rooster Teeth released the first trailer for the upcoming Volume, the "Volume 5 Weiss Character Short".
 It was followed up by the "Volume 5 Blake Character Short" on September 4, 2017, and the "Volume 5 Yang Character Short" on October 14, 2017.
 These Character Shorts, like the original four trailers and the "Volume 4 Character Short", tell unique parts of the story.

 At New York Comic Con 2017, it was announced that Volume 5 would be 14 episodes long, instead of the usual 12.
-The season concluded on January 20, 2018.
-It is the final season to be released on YouTube, following various Rooster Teeth videos being subsequently demonetized.
+The volume concluded on January 20, 2018.
+It is the final volume to be released on YouTube, following various Rooster Teeth videos being subsequently demonetized.

 (2018–19)

-Announced at RTX Austin 2018, the sixth season premiered on October 27, 2018.
+Announced at RTX Austin 2018, the sixth volume premiered on October 27, 2018.

-On August 17, 2018, Rooster Teeth released the "Volume 6 Adam Character Short" prior to the season's premiere.
-Focusing on Adam Taurus, the short tells a unique part of the story similar to the original four trailers and the various Volume 4 & 5 character shorts.
+On August 17, 2018, Rooster Teeth released the "Volume 6 Adam Character Short" prior to the premiere episode.
+Focusing on Adam Taurus, the short tells a unique part of the story similar to the original four trailers and the various character shorts for Volume 4 and Volume 5.

-Taking a regular Christmas break mid-season, Volume 6 concluded on January 26, 2019.
+After taking a regular Christmas, Volume 6 concluded on January 26, 2019.

-Unlike prior seasons, Volume 6 did not originally air on YouTube following various Rooster Teeth videos being demonetized.
+Unlike prior volumes, Volume 6 did not originally air on YouTube following various Rooster Teeth videos being demonetized.
 Volume 6 episodes later began airing on YouTube on November 2, 2019, alongside the Volume 7 premiere on the Rooster Teeth website.

 (2019–20)

-The seventh season premiered on November 2, 2019, concluding on February 1, 2020.
-It is the first season since Volume 3 not to include a character short and the first without a post-credits scene.
+The seventh volume premiered on November 2, 2019, concluding on February 1, 2020.
+It is the first volume since Volume 3 not to include a character short and the first without a post-credits scene.